Lib Dems aim to speed up tax breaks for low paid

-LONDON Liberal Democrat junior coalition partners called for the government on Thursday to accelerate plans to exempt more low-paid workers from paying income tax, hoping to fund the move by taxing expensive homes and clamping down on tax evasion.
+LONDON The Liberal Democrats called for the government on Thursday to accelerate plans to exempt more low-paid workers from paying income tax, hoping to fund the move by taxing expensive homes and clamping down on tax evasion.

-In a speech in London which may irritate some on the right wing of the Conservative-led coalition, Deputy Prime Minister Nick Clegg warned that "household budgets are approaching a state of emergency, and the government needs a rapid response."
+In a speech in London which may irritate some on the right wing of the Conservative Party, Deputy Prime Minister Nick Clegg warned that "household budgets are approaching a state of emergency, and the government needs a rapid response".

 Chancellor George Osborne is expected to announce a further increase in the personal allowance for income tax in his March budget, but it is unclear whether he will be in a position to meet Clegg's costly challenge.